 The Columbia Heights neighborhood is home to a lot of Latin American immigrants, who settled in the area in part due to the many embassies nearby.
-Especially on 14th and 11th Streets, there are a number of businesses catering to that community, and my favorite are the bakeries.
+Especially on 14th Street, there are a number of businesses catering to that community, and my favorite are the bakeries.
 Some are mainly for wholesale, but all of them are fun to stop in and grab a quick, inexpensive sweet.

 Mi Casita at 14th and Newton is another option with good, sugary donuts and tacos too, plus a big patio.
 There’s often a good crowd.